top of page

 Our cattle are pasture raised in Marshall, VA utilizing planned rotational grazing practices.
 These practices allow us to enrich our soil without fertilizer, help decrease atmospheric CO2 levels, reduce runoff and increase water retention.
 All of these methods create the best nutrient-dense grass for our cattle to graze on.

 We source our all-natural non-GMO grain from a local co-op right here in Marshall, VA.
-We follow the scientific method established by Dr. Jimmy Horner’s Protocol Naturals—an all-natural feed approach to livestock operations resulting in the consistent production of top-quality meat without the use of oral antibiotics and growth production enhancers.
-Additionally, BLAC Wagyu is free from gluten, preservatives, nitrates, nitrites, phosphate, and MSG.
+We follow the scientific method established by Dr. Jimmy Horner’s Protocol Naturals — an all-natural feed approach to livestock operations resulting in the consistent production of top-quality meat without the use of oral antibiotics and growth production enhancers.

 IO6A7783.jpg